Dallmeyer Snapshot - Antique and Vintage Cameras

 • De Luxe finished version for roll-film, again introduced shortly after the normal finish.

 The 'ordinary' finish of the camera was black crystalline paint, all models had leather bellows and a reflecting finder.
-The camera lived up to its name by using easy-to-understand legends for the controls: for focusing - Near, Medium, Distant; for shutter speed - Fast, Slow; and for apertures - Dull, Bright.
-The price of both models shown here was £5.5.0 which was quite cheap.
+The camera lived up to its name by using easy to understand legends for the controls: for focusing - Near, Medium, Distant; for shutter speed - Fast, Slow; and for apertures - Dull, Bright.
+The price of the first two models shown here was £5.5.0 which was quite cheap.

 References & Notes: